daniel-robotics4/WRO-SuperNova/README.md

 - **Adafruit Motor Shield** for motor control
 - Optional: Gyroscope/IMU or other advanced sensor modules (if included in this version)

-The code uses a state machine (`CarState`) for navigation, decision-making at intersections, straight driving, advanced filtering of sensor data, and dynamic corrections to maintain centering in a corridor.
+the code uses a state machine (`CarState`) for navigation, decision-making at intersections, straight driving, advanced filtering of sensor data, and dynamic corrections to maintain centering in a corridor.
 It is likely to use robust filtering for sensor readings and may feature improvements in navigation logic or integration with additional sensors.

 ---